Republic of Belarus

 Belarus was previously a recipient of assistance under the U.S. Defense Department's Cooperative Threat Reduction (CTR) Program, whose objective is to reduce the threat posed to the United States by weapons of mass destruction remaining on the territory of the former Soviet Union, by promoting denuclearization and demilitarization, and preventing weapons proliferation.
 However, in February 1997, due to the Belarusian Government's poor record on human rights, President Clinton de-certified Belarus, rendering the country ineligible for further CTR assistance and placing restrictions on other security-related assistance as well.
 The United States and Belarus signed a government-to-government umbrella agreement on CTR assistance in 1992, seven agency-to-agency CTR implementing agreements, and one memorandum of understanding and cooperation; the umbrella agreement was extended for one year in October 1997, but has now expired.

 For more detailed information on U.S. Government assistance to Belarus, please see the annual reports to Congress on U.S. Government Assistance to and Cooperative Activities with Eurasia, which are available in the Bureau of European and Eurasian Affairs section on the State Department's website.
-A fact sheet on U.S. Assistance to Belarus can be found at //2009-2017.state.gov/p/eur/rls/fs/49300.htm.
-Information is also available on USAID's website at the address: http://www.usaid.gov.
+A fact sheet on FY 2005 U.S. Assistance to Belarus can be found at //2009-2017.state.gov/p/eur/rls/fs/49300.htm.
+Information is also available on the U.S. Agency for International Development's (USAID) website at the address: http://www.usaid.gov.

 Principal U.S. Embassy Officials